AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 /* (1) Set for LVD1, LVD2 interrupt.*/

-/*Read for reset cause in restart.
+/*Read the cause for reset during restart.
 See Code Listing 2.*/

 tRstReason = Cy_SysReset_GetResetReason(); //